 Opportunities for parents to take an active role in their child's education range from supporting school policies on dress, homework and the like, to involvement as a volunteer or membership of the Parents and Citizens' Association.
-The school has a tradition of well attended Information Evenings and Parent Teacher Interview sessions and also at functions such as the Senior Induction, Awards Night and Valedictory Night.
+The school has a tradition of well attended Information Evenings and Parent Teacher Interview sessions and also at functions such as the Senior Induction, Awards Night, Valedictory Night and the school Open Day.